Insurance

 Travellers can also download the GlobalRiskManager App for travel advice, security information and to receive alerts for any incidents occurring in their destination.

-GCU travellers can also access a simple, colour-coded map of the world, indicating overall risk or various different sub-categories of risk (security, medical, environmental etc.) This will assist with risk assessments prior to travel.
-Click on an individual country for a brief summary of the risks.
+Glasgow Caledonian travellers can also access a simple, colour-coded map of the world, indicating overall risk or different sub-categories of risk (security, medical, environmental etc.) This will assist with risk assessments prior to travel.

-Foreign & Commonwealth Office
+Foreign and Commonwealth Office

 UMAL

-Travel Tips from the GCU insurance provider
+Travel tips from the GCU insurance provider